 The Theatre department is covered 24 hours a day 7 days a week 365 days a year.
 With additional on call staff providing emergency back up.

 What happens when I come to theatres?

-At the start of every operating session the whole team meets to discuss every patient and their individual needs so that everyone is well prepared for you and your surgery.
+At the start of every operating session the whole team meets to discuss every patient and their individual needs (Team brief), this is to ensure that everyone is well prepared for you and your surgery.

 Before you come to theatres you will have been seen by your consultant (or a member of their team) and an anaesthetist who will ensure:

 - that you have given your consent for the procedure to proceed,

 - been well informed about your operation and